joaopccosta/git-monitoring-server/README.md

 #### Test Suite

-I provide a `testSuite.sh` file that performs a series of operations on the web-server, just for convenience.
+I provide a `testSuite.py` file that performs a series of operations on the web-server, just for convenience.
 It does not do anything clever.
 It uses three different repository URLs, with different commit list sizes:
 * joaopccosta/effective-bassoon - 2 commits
 * chrislgarry/Apollo-11 - 308 commits
 * apache/spark - 24,788 commits

+It runs 100 operations, waiting for [1s, 60s] between operations at random.
+The operations are random in terms of web server route (add|list|json), and in terms of repository (mentioned above).

+This was written so I could populate grafana in an automated way.

 ### Grafana